TrentSJohnson/Alice-Hill-Website/src/pages/choices/midColorado/friends.md

 choice3: ""
 book: ""
 ---
-You have a really fun day and enjoy a fun meal with you friends, but you feel like your marriage isn't as strong as it used to be.
+You enjoy a great day and enjoy a fun meal with you friends, but you feel like your marriage isn't as strong as it used to be.
 Running all of these clubs has been really time consuming.